Home Desserts Easy Pumpkin Dump Cake Recipe

 • Preheat the oven to 350 degrees Fahrenheit (175°C), and grease a 9×13-inch baking dish with butter or non-stick spray.

-• Whisk together the pumpkin, evaporated milk, eggs, pumpkin pie spice, and sugars in a large bowl.
-When smooth, pour it into the greased baking dish.
+• In a large bowl, whisk the pumpkin, evaporated milk, eggs, pumpkin pie spice, and sugars until smooth.
+Pour the mixture into the baking dish.

-• Sprinkle the dry cake mix evenly over the top, followed by the melted butter.
-Top with chopped pecans and toffee bits.
+• Sprinkle the dry cake mix evenly over the top, then drizzle the melted butter over that.

 Pumpkin Dump Cake